School Bus Accidents

 - Was the driver properly trained by the district?

 - Did the bus have a mechanical defect?

 Government agencies and government employees have some protection from being sued.
 These “sovereign immunity” laws are longstanding.
 While the rules may make perusing a case against a school district or driver more difficult, it does not mean that it is impossible.

-Working with an experienced motor vehicle accident lawyer can help your case.
+Working with an experienced motor vehicle accident lawyer can help you when school bus hits your car.
 Your rights as a pedestrian or driver must be protected.
 Our office is proactive in protecting those rights.
 Contact us to for a free consultation to review your case.